SoftwareAG/sagdevops-templates/templates/sag-apigateway-server/README.md

-To provision API Gateway 10.3 on newly created `apigateway` instance on Microservices Runtime with all latest fixes:
+To provision a new Microservices Runtime instance named "apigateway" with API Gateway 10.3 and all latest fixes: